Nakekkasit/fast-react-pizza/README.md

-# Web Application for Ordering Pizza
+# Pizza Ordering Web Application with React, Tailwind, Redux

-PROJECT REQUIREMENTS
+👉PROJECT REQUIREMENTS

 1. Application, where users can order one or more pizzas from a menu
 2. Requires no user accounts and no login: users just input their names before using the app